Wetland Mitigation and Habitat Restoration... Our Only Business - Since 1984

 Potted Herbaceous Plants

 We grow most of our wetland herbs in plug trays and can supply them in that form.
 Inquire for availability.
-Note that we charge an extra 2.00 per box to supply plants in plug trays (one box holds at most 3 trays or up to 150 total plugs).
+Note that we supply plants in plug trays (one box holds at most 3 flats or up to 219 total plugs).

 Back to contents